tos-kamiya/Keypressiv/presentation.md

 * A [Keydown](https://github.com/infews/keydown)-inspired presentation tool.
 * Use [Markdown](http://daringfireball.net/projects/markdown/) and HTML markup to describe slide pages.
 * Fixed aspect ratio.
 Auto font resizing.
+* Neutral in CSS styles of common elements.
+No pre-defined themes except for
+* An animation on page transition.

 !SLIDE